Unsecured Loans

 Be on the lookout for lenders advertising unsecured loans for bad credit or unsecured loans with no credit check — these often aren’t standard personal loans.
 Most likely, they are payday loans, which are often predatory and come with short repayment terms and high interest rates.

-• Opt for a secured loan instead.
+• Apply for a secured loan instead.
 Secured personal loans require you to put up an asset you own, such as a vehicle, as collateral.

-• Raise your credit and reapply.
-You can check and monitor your credit score for free with LendingTree.
+• Improve your credit and reapply.
+You can check and monitor your credit score for free with LendingTree Spring.

 Average APRs by credit score